 Here are a few examples: Leonard Schleifer, CEO of Regeneron Pharmaceuticals, gets $26,520,555 total.
 Miles White of Abbott Laboratories racked up $22,872,393 and Kenneth Frazier of Merck took home $20,934,504 in total.
 It is hard to imagine that paying a CEO $20 million (like AbbVie and Johnson & Johnson do) doesn’t impact drug pricing.
 Other executives and middle managers are also compensated handsomely.

-With the 2020 election campaign looming, Americans will be paying attention to proposals for controlling drug prices.
-There are reports that Health and Human Services Secretary, Alex Azar (a former pharmaceutical company executive), may reverse his long-standing opposition to consumers buying drugs from Canada.
-In the meantime, you can learn more about online Canadian pharmacies in our eGuide to Saving Money on Medicines in the Health Guide Section of www.PeoplesPharmacy.com.
+With the 2022 election campaign looming, Americans will be paying attention to proposals for controlling drug prices.
+We have little doubt that many politicians will once again campaign on the slogan that they want to lower prescription drug prices.
+Don’t hold your breath.
+In the meantime, you can learn more about online Canadian pharmacies in our eGuide to Saving Money on Medicines in the Health Guide Section of of this website.

 Share your own thoughts about how to lower high drug prices in the comment section.